 Creeping mallow (Modiola caroliniana)

-Creeping Mallow, known as Red Flowered Mallow, is a rhizomatous, prostrate biennial or perennial weed, and a problem in turf, lawns and gardens.
+Creeping Mallow, known as Red Flowered Mallow, is a rhizomatous, low growing biennial or perennial weed, and is a problem in turf, lawns and gardens.

-It is up to 25cm in height and the leaves are covered with star shaped and/or simple hairs.
+It is up to 25 cm in height, and the leaves have a cover of star shaped and/or simple hairs.

 After you read this, you will be able to: